-In the event of certifying the identity through a notary, the applicant signs the agreement with EuroCert unilaterally in the presence of a notary, and the agreement upon its submitting to EuroCert is signed by the registration officer and sent to the address indicated by the applicant.
+In the event of veriifying the identity through a notary, the applicant accepts the terms of provision of trust services in the presence of a notary and provide the original copy to EuroCert.
+Then this document is is accepted by the registration officer and sent back to the address indicated by the applicant.

-Before issuing the certificate, the applicant is obliged to confirm the knowledge of this Policy (consisting of the terms and conditions for the use, scope and limits for the use of the certificate, legal consequences of creating a qualified electronic signature/seal) by way of signing the agreement for trust services with a handwritten signature.
-Signing the agreement also means that:
+Acceptance of the terms of provision of trust services (consisting of the terms and conditions for the use, scope and limits for the use of the certificate, legal consequences of creating a qualified electronic signature/seal) also means that:

-- a) the subscriber agrees for the processing of his/her personal data by EuroCert Sp. z o.o for the purposes necessary for the certification procedure, - b) the subscriber declares that information given by it is true and was given voluntarily, - the subscriber confirms collecting in person the certificate and private key on cryptographic card and, if applicable, a safe envelope containing PIN and PUK codes prior to generating the certificate, - d) the subscriber declares that QSCD (HSM or a smart card) is under sole control of the subscriber (applies to a certificate renewal or to a certificate on HSM device), - e) the subscriber agrees to make their certificate public in the repository of certificates run by EuroCert.
+- a) the subscriber agrees for the processing of his/her personal data by EuroCert Sp. z o.o for the purposes necessary for the certification procedure, - b) the subscriber declares that information given by it is true and was given voluntarily, - c) the subscriber confirms collecting in person the certificate and private key on cryptographic card (QSCD) and, if applicable, a safe envelope containing PIN and PUK codes, - d) the subscriber agrees to make their certificate public in the repository of certificates run by EuroCert.